slemire/slemire.github.io/_posts/2019-08-24-htb-writeup-unattended.md

 I have the database table with some possible credentials but there's nothing else open on this box except HTTP and HTTPS and I haven't found any other hidden directory and/or vhost.
 There's possibly a service listening on an IPv6 address but I don't know the address and I can't scan the entire /64 because that address space is too large to scan.

-The md5 hash of the last two entries in the filepath table are the md5sum of the strings `submission` and `smtp`.
+The MD5 hash of the last two entries in the filepath table are the md5sum of the strings `submission` and `smtp`.
 Thinking that this was a hint, I hashed a couple of wordlists and ran those through wfuzz but was unsuccesfull in finding any other files.

-I don't have the PHP source code but I can guess that there are two SQL queries being issued from index.php: one to map the ID to the name, and another other to map the name to the filename.
-If we can perform an injection on the first query, we can probably do the same on the second one and control which file gets included by the PHP code, basically getting an LFI.
+I don't have the PHP source code but I can guess that there are two SQL queries being issued from index.php: one to map the ID to the name, and another one to map the name to the filename.
+If I can perform an injection on the first query, I can probably do the same on the second one and control which file gets included by the PHP code, basically getting an LFI.

 I don't like testing SQL injections within Burp so I made a script to help me with the process: